-- Submission to such conduct was made either explicitly or implicitly a condition of an individual's employment or academic standing; or - It is unwelcome conduct that a reasonable person would determine is so severe, pervasive, and objectively offensive that it effectively denied a person equal access to the school's education program or activity; or - The conduct meets the definition of sexual assault as defined by the Clery Act, and dating violence, domestic violence, or stalking using the State of Illinois Criminal Code's definitions in compliance with the Violence Against Women Reauthorization Act of 2013 (VAWA).
+- 1. Submission to such conduct was made either explicitly or implicitly a condition of an individual's employment or academic standing; or - 2.
+It is unwelcome conduct that a reasonable person would determine is so severe, pervasive, and objectively offensive that it effectively denied or limited a person equal access to the school's education program or activity; or - 3.
+The conduct meets the definition of sexual assault as defined by the Clery Act, and dating violence, domestic violence, or stalking using the State of Illinois Criminal Code's definitions in compliance with the Violence Against Women Reauthorization Act of 2013 (VAWA).

-Sexual harassment may include incidents between any members of the University community, including faculty and other academic appointees, staff, coaches, students, and non-student or non-employee participants in University programs, such as vendors, contractors and visitors.
-Sexual harassment may occur in hierarchical relationships or between peers, or between persons of the same sex or opposite sex.
+Sex-based harassment may include incidents between any members of the University community, including faculty and other academic appointees, staff, coaches, students, and non-student or non-employee participants in University programs, such as vendors, contractors and visitors.
+Sex-based harassment may occur in hierarchical relationships or between peers, or between persons of the same sex or opposite sex.